 The Ag Council members are appointed by the County Commissioners to administer programs to educate the general public on the importance of agriculture and encourage the continuation of farming in Chester County.
 View Bylaws

-The Ag Council sponsors several important programs such as: producing the Chester County Farm Product guide; recognizing a Farmer of the Year and recipient for a Distinguished Service to Agricultural award, and the Ag Taskforce.
+The Ag Council sponsors several important programs such as producing the Chester County Farm Product guide, and recognizing a Farmer of the Year and recipient for a Distinguished Service to Agricultural award.

 Adam Mowery is the Managing Member of Mowery Environmental, LLC, an environmental consulting company that works primarily with the agricultural industry.
 Prior to founding his business in 2015, Mowery worked for the Chester County Conservation District for 7 1/2 years where he helped producers implement Best Management Practices (BMPs) to protect soil and water quality.
 Mowery is a frequent contributor of articles to the Mushroom News, a publication distributed by the American Mushroom Institute (AMI).
 He and his wife have 1 young son.
 Mowery joined the Ag Council board in 2017.

 Cynthia Petrone-Hudock is CEO of Hemp-Alternative, a hemp growing and distribution operation, as well as the president of Business Insights, a business consulting firm.
 She is also a senior advisor at New Frontier Data, a cannabis analytics company, and serves as co-lead research of the PA Industrial Hemp Steering Committee.